y0014984/Advanced-Equipment/wiki/Home.md

-# Advanced Equipment (AE3) Framework Wiki
+# Advanced Equipment Revamped (AE3) Framework Wiki

 Welcome to the AE3 Framework Developer Documentation.
-AE3 is an Arma 3 mod framework that implements a terminal-based cyber warfare system called ArmaOS.
+AE3 is an Arma 3 mod framework that implements a terminal-based system called ArmaOS.
 This wiki provides comprehensive technical documentation for mod developers and mission makers.

 ## What is AE3?

-AE3 (Advanced Equipment Revamped) is a **framework**, not an end-user mod.
-It provides:
+AE3 is both a **gameplay mod** and a **framework**.
+Players can interact with fully functional laptops, manage power systems, operate equipment, and access data through an in-game terminal interface.
+Developers can extend AE3 through its API.

 - **ArmaOS**: Unix-like terminal interface for in-game computers
 - **Virtual Filesystem**: Hierarchical file system with permissions
-- **Network Simulation**: Router-based networking with DHCP
+- **Network Simulation**: Router-based networking with DHCP (W.I.P)
 - **Power Management**: Batteries, generators, solar panels with realistic consumption
-- **Device Control**: Hack and control doors, lights, vehicles, drones, GPS trackers
 - **Zeus/Eden Integration**: Modules for mission makers
 - **ACE3 Interactions**: Dynamic interaction menus for equipment

-Players use in-game laptops with terminal interfaces to hack and control mission-critical devices.
-The framework supports complex cyber warfare scenarios with realistic power constraints, network topology, and file permissions.

 ## Quick Reference